Why Is It Called Morse Code? The Story Behind the Name

 It Was a Team Effort

-Samuel Morse had a great idea, but he needed help to make it real.
-He was a painter, not an engineer!
+Samuel Morse had a great vision and a lot of determination, but he needed help to turn his sketches into reality.
+He was a painter by trade, not an engineer or a machinist.
+Fortunately, he found the right people.

 Why Morse Got the Credit